aplsimple/expagog/README.md

 Knowing a few English words hasn't hurt anyone yet.

 *EG* is just a form, not a content.
-The content can be in any X language.
+The content can be in any X language provided by UTF-8.

 ---